 As mentioned in Woo, Wow, and Win: Service Design, Strategy, and the Art of Customer Delight, research shows that 91% of customers have chosen to not continue engaging a company due to bad service experience, and a dissatisfied customer tells 9-15 people.
 It can even take 12 positive experiences to make up for an unresolved negative one.
 That’s why our research team performs the insights groundwork that underpins our strategies and addresses how to turn an ow into a wow.

 Walmart had a wow moment earlier this year with its pop-up roadshow How to Train Your Dragon VR experience, that set the bar higher for amazingly immersive experiences at retail.
 But, as good as it was, according to the BRP Special Report: The Future Store, customer interest in Augmented and Virtual Reality technologies is outpacing retailer adoption, with 32% of consumers likely to shop at a store offering an AR experience over a retailer that doesn’t offer AR, and 29% desiring a VR experience as part of their shopping environment.

 Clearly, it’s time for retailers to drive more immersive experiences that customers desire, and that enhance the shopping experience without replacing human interaction.
-Cantina’s Scott Evernden, Principal Engineer, created Infinite Stores, one of the first VR shopping experiences where one could, for instance, flip through a virtual comic book in an immersive store environment.
+Former Cantina employee Scott Evernden, created Infinite Stores, one of the first VR shopping experiences where one could, for instance, flip through a virtual comic book in an immersive store environment.
 “While much progress has been made, retailers are still in the early stages of blending the physical and the digital and we’re busy working on that future,” he says.

 Personalization: Everyone Wants a Jarvis Assistant